flu-crew/FluLens/README.md

 *Likely artefact*, and *Cannot assess*.
 Each verdict lists its reasons.
 It weighs strand balance, depth, allele frequency, and the number of reads that support the call.
 Supporting reads are not the same as depth: a 0.5% call on 15,000× has high depth but may rest on only a few alt reads.
-A fixed call (one with essentially no reference reads) is *not* penalised on strand balance, because there is no reference allele to compare it against.

-Recent Flumina writes the verdict into the variant table itself (an `assessment` column).
-When it is present, FluLens reads it straight from the table, so the viewer and the pipeline always agree and the assessment works even on a run opened without its `vcf_files/`.
-For an older table with no such column, FluLens derives the verdict from the per-sample VCFs with the identical rule.
+A fixed call, with almost no reference reads, is *not* penalised on strand balance, because there is no reference allele to compare it against.
+Recent Flumina writes the verdict into the variant table (an `assessment` column) and FluLens reads it from there, so the two always agree; without that column FluLens derives the same verdict from the per-sample VCFs.

 **Consensus view.** It shows each sample's own residue at every codon.
 It draws only the differences from the reference, not a full field of colour.